What events are on at WWT in 2025?

 Spanning 26 hectares, WWT Arundel is part of the spectacular River Arun floodplain and is surrounded by ancient woodland.
 The site features ponds, lakes and reed beds, and is fed by springs from the nearby Chalky Downs.
 Visitors can view wildlife from seven hides, and level access is provided to all areas of the site.
 With two play areas and picnic sites, it’s an ideal place for families of all ages to visit.

-Marvel at the intricate handmade wildlife models carved by Bentley Wildlife wood carvers at WWT Arundel.
-Many of the pieces of work are for sale, with 10% of sales donated to the wetland centre.
+Held once a month, these displays showcase the intricate, handmade wildlife models created by Bentley Wildlife Wood Carvers at WWT Arundel.
+Many of the pieces of work are for sale, with 10% of sales being donated to the wetland centre.

 WWT Caerlaverock, Dumfries and Galloway